 Motion/Emotion: Exploring Affect from Automata to Robots | February 10-December 31, 2022

-The exhibition will explore the intersections between robots and affect in three sections.
-The first part will take a closer look at the Museum’s collection of historical automata, kinetic sculptures that predate modern robotics.
-The second section will consider the work of two contemporary artists, Elizabeth King and Joseph Morris, who both explore the intersections between affect and embodiment in different ways.
+Motion/Emotion explores the intersections between robots and affect in three sections.
+The first part takes a closer look at the Museum’s collection of historical automata, kinetic sculptures that predate modern robotics.
+The second section considers the work of two contemporary artists, Elizabeth King and Joseph Morris, who both explore the intersections between affect and embodiment in different ways.
 Renowned for her exquisite multimedia works, King creates intimate sculptures of hands, eyes, and other body parts and animates them through pain-staking stop-motion, with each subtle gesture conveying physical as well as emotional movement.
 Joseph Morris considers embodiment through abstract, mechanical sculptures, invoking the physicality of breathing, dancing, and other movements.
-The final section will take a closer look at the science of robotics and affect through a showcase of ODU projects.
-In this final part, we’ll explore how ODU is at the forefront of important new collaborations regarding robotics and emotion.
+The final section takes a closer look at the science of robotics and affect through a showcase of ODU projects.
+In this final part, we explore how ODU is at the forefront of important new collaborations regarding robotics and emotion.

 If you are interested in learning about depictions of robots in pop culture, please see our Media Companion to this exhibition.

 Curated by Sara Woodbury, Ph.D.
 Candidate in American Studies, William & Mary

 Robot Warriors and Robocops: What are the Ethical Issues?